 "Good Reason" as defined in the agreements entered into with Messrs.
-Caliel, Guba and Robertson means:
+Caliel, Guba, Vossman and Robertson means:

-- · Any material reduction in his position, authority or compensation from those described in the agreement - Change of reporting relationship (only in Mr. Guba's agreement) - · Any relocation of the Company's corporate office that is more than 50 miles from its current location - The Company's breach of a material term of the agreement or material duty owned to him
+- Any material reduction in his position, authority or compensation (base salary in the case of Mr. Vossman) from those described in the agreement - Change of reporting relationship (only in Mr. Guba's agreement) - Any relocation of the Company's corporate office that is more than 50 miles from its current location.
+In the case of Mr. Vossman relocation of his work that is more than 50 miles from its location as of the effective date of his agreement. - The Company's breach of a material term of the agreement or material duty owned to him

-All the above reasons are valid provided that the Company fails to cure such event within 10 days after receipt from him of written notice of the event.
-The Good Reason ceases to exist for an event on the 60th day following the later of the occurrence or his knowledge thereof unless he has given the Company notice thereof.
+All the above reasons are valid, provided that the Company fails to cure such event within 10 days after receipt from the executive of written notice of the event.
+The Good Reason ceases to exist for an event on the 60th day following the later of the occurrence or the executive's knowledge thereof, unless he has given the Company notice thereof.